Mesoscopic and Macroscopic Entropy Balance Equations in a Stochastic Dynamics and Its Deterministic Limit: Dynamics: deterministic and stochastic formulations

 For this class of systems, one can in fact introduce a new functional $F= \alpha\mathbb{E}_{f_{\alpha}}[U]-S$, and then $\rd F/\rd t< 0$.
-The potential condition implies that $Q_{ex}$ can be expressed as $\alpha$ times the change of the mean energy $\mathbb{E}_{f_{\alpha}}[U]$.
+The potential condition implies that $Q_{ex}$ can be expressed as$\alpha$ times the change of the mean energy $\mathbb{E}_{f_{\alpha}}[U]$.
+Such a link only exists in equilibrium systems.
 The stationary state of such a system is an {\em equilibrium} with zero entropy production and minimal $F$.
 Eq. \eqref{mesoEBE-entropy} in fact reminds one of the Clausius inequality in thermal physics, where $F$ is called a Helmholtz free energy \cite{wq-jsp-2020}.